In-depth analyses of probiotic benefits, mechanisms and challenges aiming to advance probiotic knowledge at large for the benefit of consumer health

 Currently, half of the literature available on the gut-brain axis is state-of-the-art reviews or correlative studies and comprehensive mechanistic insights underlining the bidirectional communication between the gut and the brain are lacking.

-In this context, several Nutrition Task Forces decided to join forces to understand where we stand today regarding the mechanisms and more specifically to:
+In this context, several Nutrition Task Forces decided to join forces to understand where we stand today regarding the mechanisms.
+Together the Task Forces will: